What we do

 PTS staff helping a patient

-We provide Non-Emergency Patient Transport Service (NEPTS) across Buckinghamshire, Berkshire, Hampshire, Oxfordshire, Surrey and Sussex.
+We provide a non-emergency Patient Transport Service (PTS) across Buckinghamshire, Berkshire, Hampshire, Oxfordshire and Sussex.

 What we do: Community First Responders

-Whilst not an employee of South Central Ambulance Service, Community First Responders (CFR) make a life-saving contribution to patients in their community who dial 999.
+Community First Responders are volunteers who support our 999 service.
+They’re an important part of our team and make a life-saving contribution to patients in their community who dial 999.
 There are over 1,000 Community and Co-Responders supporting SCAS locally.

 HART paramedic